Weather-Station-Software/live-weather-station/readme.txt

 * New language: English / UK.
 * Improvement: `readme.txt`.
+* Improvement: modification of API handling for better performances in cron jobs.
+* Improvement: code refactory for provisioning 3.X version.
 * Bug fix: PHP warning when saving empty associated services for a Netatmo station.
 * Bug fix: some typos in french translations (be, ca and fr).